QuantEcon/lecture-python-advanced.myst/lectures/calvo_addon.md

 ## Excuses and Apologies

-I have recycled some notation -- e.g., $v$ and $v_t$.
-And Calvo uses $m$ for what we call $m_t - p_t$ and so on.

-Later we can do some notation policing and cleaning up.

-But right now, let's just proceed as best we can with notation that makes it easiest to take the ``calvo_machine_learning`` code and apply it with minimal changes.
+For  now, let's just proceed as best we can with notation that makes it easiest to take the ``calvo_machine_learning`` code and apply it with minimal changes.

 Thanks!

 ```{code-cell} ipython3
 from quantecon import LQ